zchee/neovim-wiki/FAQ.md

 See the [Transitioning from Vim to Neovim](Transitioning-from-Vim-to-Neovim) page.

-### I'm using the latest version of Neovim and something broke, what do I do?
+### I'm using a development version of Neovim and something broke, what do I do?

 See the [Following HEAD](Following-HEAD) page.